arangodb/kube-arangodb/docs/cli/arangodb_operator_ops.md

       --generator.arango-platform-chart                   Define if generator arango-platform-chart is enabled (default true) --generator.arango-platform-service                 Define if generator arango-platform-service is enabled (default true)
       --generator.arango-platform-storage                 Define if generator arango-platform-storage is enabled (default true)
+      --generator.arango-platform-workflow                Define if generator arango-platform-workflow is enabled (default true)
       --generator.arango-scheduler-batchjob               Define if generator arango-scheduler-batchjob is enabled (default true)
       --generator.arango-scheduler-cronjob                Define if generator arango-scheduler-cronjob is enabled (default true)
       --generator.arango-scheduler-deployment             Define if generator arango-scheduler-deployment is enabled (default true)